 The 22 Magazine

 Previously Dieringer worked as Communications Coordinator for independent media arts nonprofit The Flaherty and programmed the fall 2012 Flaherty NYC series, “More Fun in the New World,” at 92YTribeca.
 He has additionally programmed series at Anthology Film Archives, The International House (Philadelphia), and the Museum of Arts and Design.
 His video work has shown at venues including Anthology Film Archives, The Film Society of Lincoln Center, Flux Factory, the Museum of Arts and Design, Spectacle and The Nightingale (Chicago), and he has additionally authored video projects supporting various nonprofit, activist and cultural organizations.
-South Third Street Forever, a compilation by artist C. Spencer Yeh featuring a significant selection of Dieringer’s custom trailers for Spectacle, has shown at the the Museum of Arts and Design, the Pittsburgh Three Rivers Film Festival and the Museum of Modern Art in Warsaw, Poland.
+South Third Street Forever, a compilation by artist C. Spencer Yeh featuring a significant selection of Dieringer’s custom trailers for Spectacle, has shown at the the Museum of Arts and Design, the Pittsburgh Three Rivers Film Festival, and the Museum of Modern Art in Warsaw, Poland.
 He contributes text and video to TIME Magazine’s LightBox and has written for TIME.com and INCITE Journal of Experimental Media.
-He is currently working on behalf of Spectacle to curate a summer screening series at the Museum of Arts and Design, NYC.